Amapola-Negra/Portfolio/README.md

 # Portfolio
-This portfolio started as a project for FreeCodeCamp, but now it's my portfolio
+This portfolio started as a project for FreeCodeCamp, but now it's my imaginary portfolio.
+A portfolio devoted to the imagination
 <h2>Portfolio</h2>
 <p align="center">
   <img src="images/PARA-PORTFOLIO.PNG">